 Significant scale and diversified portfolio - Our asset platform is diversified in terms of geography, generation and counterparties.
-We own 17 wind facilities, 13 hydroelectric facilities and one gas facility with an ownership interest of 1,722 MW of net generating capacity, located in the provinces of British Columbia, Alberta, Ontario, Québec, and New Brunswick and hold an economic interest in 719 MW of net generating capacity located in Wyoming, U.S. and Western Australia comprised of gas, wind, as well as an economic interest in a natural gas pipeline in Western Australia.
+We own 19 wind facilities, 13 hydroelectric facilities and one gas facility with an ownership interest of 1,749 MW of net generating capacity, located in the provinces of British Columbia, Alberta, Ontario, Québec, and New Brunswick and hold an economic interest in 665 MW of net generating capacity located in Wyoming, Minnesota and Massachusetts in the U.S. and Western Australia comprised of gas, wind, solar, as well as an economic interest in a natural gas pipeline in Western Australia.
 This scale and diversification provides cash flow stability and reduces risk associated with operating facilities in a single jurisdiction and fuel type.

 Established operating history - Our assets have an established operating and performance history.
-The assets have been in operation from four to 26 years, with the weighted average years of operation by capacity being 11.8 years, which includes facilities we own an economic interest in.
-Furthermore, the average availability of the wind assets for the year ended December 31, 2015 was 98.2 per cent and for the year ended December 31, 2016 was 96.2 per cent.
+The assets have been in operation from one to 28 years, with the weighted average years of operation by capacity being 13.8 years, which includes facilities in which we own an economic interest.
+Furthermore, the average availability of the wind assets for the year ended December 31, 2017 was 94.4 per cent and for the year ended December 31, 2018 was 95.0 per cent.
 With this history of generation production, we are better able to predict future production.

-Strategic sponsorship with industry leader and experienced operator - TransAlta, our manager and operator, and its predecessors, have been engaged in the production and sale of electric energy since 1909, with its first operations being in hydroelectric generation.
-TransAlta is among Canada's largest non-regulated electricity generation and energy marketing companies with approximately 10,200 MW of gross generating capacity.
+Strategic sponsorship with industry leader and experienced operator - TransAlta, our manager and operator, and its predecessors, have been engaged in the development, production and sale of electric energy since 1909, with its first operations being in hydroelectric generation.
+TransAlta is among Canada's largest non-regulated electricity generation and energy marketing companies with approximately 9,500 MW of gross generating capacity.
 TransAlta has been operating hydroelectric facilities for more than 100 years and was the first company to own and operate more than 1,000 net MW of wind generation capacity in Canada.
-TransAlta has significantly grown its renewables business from approximately 800 net MW in 2000 to over 2,300 net MW as at December 31, 2016 (including the assets in TransAlta Renewables for this purpose).
+TransAlta has significantly grown its renewables business from approximately 800 net MW in 2000 to almost 2,300 net MW as at December 31, 2018 (including the assets in TransAlta Renewables for this purpose).